tr0857/Final-Website-Performance-Optimization/README.md

 This project is for optimizing cameron Pittman Portfolio to ensure the wesite loads above 90% on the desktop and mobile.
 Refernce for speed is PageSpeedInsight https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fcameronwp.github.io%2Fudportfolio%2F&tab=mobile

+Create a directory on your local PC.
+Export the files to the newly created directory.
+Browse to this new directory you created.
+Open up the directory and look for index.html. right click and open with your favor browser.
+I perfer to us Chrome.

 Changes Made
 Reduced images in project
 Added my google analytics to everypage for tracing and moved to below the footer